 Jabajak is one of three vineyards boosting the wine-making reputation of Whitland.
 Visitors in search of wines with real Welsh provenance will be spoilt for choice.
 Close to Jabajaks is Hebron Vineyard.
 Here the vines are cultivated with very low/zero intervention and are organically maintained.
 The owners, Jemma and Paul, learned their viticulture skills in Andalucía.
 Their sparkling white “Silver Lining” is making wine buyers and tasters sit up and take notice.
 It has also earned PGI status which reflects the wines authenticity and quality.
 Strictly, Velfrey Vineyard is just over the county border in Pembrokeshire, but it is very much part of Whitland’s growing wine making reputation.

 Another drink more traditionally linked with Whitland is milk.
 It was once the home of a major creamery.
 This heritage is reflected at nearby Pen Back Farm.
 Here, the Cowshed offers visitors the delightful mix of woodfired pizza, and Cowpots sumptuous ice cream.
 Why not try the ice cream in a one of their famous Cowshakes?
 Pen Back Farm is one of many around Whitland, and at the J Williams and Sons Farm Shop you can buy produce from many of them such as Fforest Farm Milk, Ty Gwennol Oat Milk, and Swn y Coed Salad.
-This is also the place where you can buy handmade Carmarthenshire bread from Hafod Bakery.

 Walk through history